 Most residence halls of host universities, homestays, and housing arranged by program providers have strict regulations prohibiting overnight guests in student rooms.
 Program participants may not allow visitors to stay overnight in their assigned rooms during participation in a study abroad program without the express permission from the program host or host family.

 All students participating in study abroad programs or other university-affiliated international travel are required to be enrolled in the GeoBlue international health insurance policy for the duration of their program.
-This policy is utilized by the entire UNC System and provides comprehensive, low-cost health insurance coverage ($1.45/day).
+This policy is utilized by the entire UNC System and provides comprehensive, low-cost health insurance coverage (see the International Health Insurance page for current cost).

 GeoBlue health insurance only covers students while abroad and during their program dates; therefore, the Study Abroad Office recommends all students remain enrolled in domestic health insurance while studying abroad to ensure coverage before and after program dates.
 Students are also able to purchase Before and After coverage directly from GeoBlue to cover travel outside of their program dates.

-All NC State study abroad program personnel are also required to enroll in the GeoBlue international health insurance policy as a part of the University’s risk management practices.
+All NC State study abroad program personnel will be enrolled in the GeoBlue international health insurance policy as a part of the University’s risk management practices.

-Students participating on Non-NC State programs (exchange, direct enroll, third party) will be directly billed for the cost of insurance.
+Students participating on Exchange, Direct Enroll, and Non-NC State programs will be directly billed for the cost of insurance to their student account.
 Students participating on programs organized by a UNC system affiliate institution will be enrolled and billed by that institution.

 Students that have registered in the International Travel Gateway will have the cost of insurance directly billed to their student account.
 After students have been billed for international health insurance, campus partners have the option of covering the cost of insurance using the GA-1 form.
 For questions about the GA-1 form, please contact the Cashier’s Office.